the-chef0/matrix-level-pruning/README.md

 However, if the linear layer has e.g. input dimension 2048 and output dimension 4096, this no longer works.
 The layer $l+1$ that comes after the root expects an input of size 4096, but by removing the root, the input passes directly through and retains its size of 2048.
 To fix this, we *width-prune* this dependency, i.e. remove columns from the parameter matrix (corresponding to input dimensions) of $l+1$.
 By width-pruning 2048 columns, $l+1$ becomes able to accept an input of size 2048. **Overall, the parameter subtree consists of the root $l$, and as a dimensional dependency, the 2048 least important columns in the parameter matrix of $l+1$.** The case of a linear layer that reduces dimensions rather than expands is analogous.

 Lastly, the operation subtree consists of any activation functions, normalization functions and other such operations that are coupled to the root.
-"Coupled to the root" means they only receive an input from the root.
+"Coupled to the root" means they receive an input/output only from the root.

 Everything collected in the tree is considered for removal.
 The parameter subtree contains the root, which is the primary unit of computation we want to get rid of (and also save on memory by removing its parameters), along with dependent rows/columns in adjacent parameter matrices.
 The operation subtree consists of functions that we no longer need once the root is removed, so we can remove them too for a small, additional latency boost.